tomprogers/node-smartfile/README.md

 **Warning: `Textfile.write()` with no arguments will erase the contents of your file, regardless of configuration.**

-- `Textfile.write(path, undefined, { json: true })` will write the word `undefined` to the file, which this library will re-interpret as `undefined` upon read, but which other libraries are likely to reject, as `JSON.parse("undefined")` throws in a vanilla JS environment.
+- Writing `undefined` to a JSON-configured file will write the word `undefined` to the file, which this library will re-interpret as `undefined` upon read, but which other libraries are likely to reject, as `JSON.parse("undefined")` throws in a vanilla JS environment.

 **TODO: change so that writing `undefined` as JSON will delete the file**